robertmaxwilliams/max-website/blog/2019-1-18-Response-to-Meditations-on-Moloch.md

 minimal contact with others in public, always busy working population, negative portrayal of effectiveness of protests, stigma around activism only being for certain kinds of people.

-As I can tell, these are our four paths: Malthusian prison, rule by uncontrolable systems forces, universe controlled by AI, and universe controlled by world controllers with advanced social sciences.
-None of these are particularily promising, but the last two offer a shred of hope of preserving human values.
+As I can tell, these are our four paths: Malthusian prison, rule by uncontrollable systems forces, universe controlled by AI, and universe controlled by world controllers with advanced social sciences.
+None of these are particularly promising, but the last two offer a shred of hope of preserving human values.